 A Bit About Dash Water

 Dash water is a product from the UK.
-It’s made with sparkling spring water and “wonky fruit.”
+It’s made with sparkling spring water, bubbles and “wonky fruit.”

 This rather charming use of words refers to fruit that would perhaps otherwise not have been used for anything.
-Perhaps I’m a sucker for the marketing but I find this rather endearing, and it’s obviously great from a sustainability perspective too.
+Perhaps I’m a sucker, but I find this rather endearing, and it’s obviously great from a sustainability perspective too.

 Dash Water Review: Flavour by Flavour

 In this section of my Dash Water review I’m going to look at each of the flavours in turn.
-There are five flavours available and four are covered here.
-I’ve yet to try the cucumber flavour, and have to say it doesn’t massively appeal to me.
-But I will come back and update my review of Dash as and when I do.
+There are six flavours available and all are covered here – I’ve recently added two that weren’t available when I first wrote up my review of Dash water.

 Dash Water Blackcurrant